zerdzhong/Granary/README.md

 # Granary

-The project is using cpp11 to implement networking working.

-## Usage

-## Building System
+The project is a cross platform download framework.Use cmake generate build system.